CodeMode365/Git-Note/Commands.md

 To change the working branch
 --> git checkout branch_name

+To fetch the remote branch
+--> git fetch origin <branch>

 To merge the branch to with master
 --> git merge branch_name  		//in master branch
 --> git merge --no-ff branch_name 	//to merge with different SHA value